 9:00 am: Opening Remarks by Dr. Bill Rebeck in Healey Family Student Center Great Room

-9:45 am: Break and move to Reiss Building classrooms for student research presentations - Read student presenters' bios here!
+9:45 am: Break and move to Reiss Building classrooms for student research presentations - Read student presenters' bios and presentation titles here!

 10:00 am: Student Research Presentations in Reiss Classrooms